+Here, gender diversity isn’t just a talking point.
+It’s woven into the fabric of our culture.
 The Prism Group is a group of staff and students who identify as part of the LGBTQ+ Community, work with or are an ally of the community.
 This group provides an opportunity to build and connect with others, share resources and discuss issues that impact our LGBTQ+ Community.
 Past efforts of the Prism Group have resulted in the use of preferred names in emails and staff badges, use of identification other than the binary in our electronic health record and use of pronouns ribbons available to staff.

 Finally, we have recently launched a mentorship program to connect all new hires to an existing staff member who can provide support and guidance as they settle into their role.
 While this effort is not specific to staff from marginalized backgrounds, we recognize that many communities have historically been denied the workplace mentorship they need to be successful.